WouterBant/GEVit-DL2-Project/Blogpost.md

   </tr>
 </table>

 Figure 1 highlights the importance of equivariant models.
-The non-equivariant ViT changes its predictions with input transformations, while the equivariant ViT provides consistent predictions.
+The non-equivariant ViT changes its predictions with input transformations, while the equivariant ViT utilises its equivariance to provide invariant predictions.
 This consistency is crucial in fields like cell analysis, where orientation-invariant predictions are essential.

 ---